When attempting to connect to the self service site using the SPE/GINA, you may experience one of the following errors:

 It is a DWORD value called CertificateRevocation, located in:

-You must set it to 0 to disable CertificateRevocation check.
+Set it to 0 to disable CertificateRevocation check.
 If the value does not exist create it manually.

 In the most cases it is required to check certificate revocation list, but for some reason it is not possible.